 Reportedly both genders are similar in appearance & juveniles are duller lacking the iridescence.
 The species is predominantly carnivorous, its diet consisting of fish, frogs, toads, snakes, lizards, large insects, larvae, crabs, mollusks, and marine invertebrates.

 The Woolly-necked Stork is a broad-winged soaring bird, which relies on moving between thermals of hot air for sustained long distance flight.
 Like all storks, it flies with its neck outstretched.
 As soon as disturbed in its safety perimeter, quickly takes off only to circle over, scan the site and return if it was a false alarm.
 They were seen soaring to heights above that of Kites/Eagles in the skies.
 Slowly circling to identify the preferred landing site and or fly away in search of new pastures.
 One of the largest high-flying birds, it is safe from the relatively smaller predatory eagles also circling in the skies looking for prey.

 Birding Enthusiasts – Explore Goa Hinterlands

-It was a nice experience to watch a flock of Woolly-necked Stork while exploring Goa hinterlands.
+It was a nice experience to watch a flock of these lovely birds while exploring Goa hinterlands.
 Which is full of pleasant surprises for nature lovers and bird watchers.
 Birding in Goa can be a memorable experience for bird photography enthusiasts.
 Head for hinterlands next time you visit and explore Goa beyond beaches.